 Noorthoek Academy is a 501(c) (3), nonprofit organization overseen by a board of Trustees.
 In partnership with Grand Rapids Community College, the Academy is able to offer weekly classes including all GRCC’s student privileges.

 Mission and Vision

-Noorthoek Academy provides an affordable college experience, offering continuing education in the arts and sciences for adults with learning challenges and and other intellectual disabilities.
-We are dedicated to creating life-long learning opportunities and enriching people’s lives.
+Noorthoek Academy provides an affordable college experience, offering continuing education and inclusion experiences in the arts and sciences for adults with learning challenges and other intellectual disabilities.
+We are dedicated to creating life-long learning and inclusion opportunities to enrich people’s lives.